~~ A LITTLE FIRESTONE HISTORY ~~

 While the passages above are inaccurate in some of their details, they still give a good feeling for the times.
 But many questions are not answered: Were there really two or three brothers that came from Austria or is this just an oral tradition?
 Did Nickel and Catharina really live in a stone house and farm ten acres or was that typical for the time and place?
 Did they own their own land or did it belong to the Lord of the Manor?
 Did they really leave France because of politics or was their family just too big to provide for in Alsace?
 Did they know anybody when they came to America or were they the first of their circle to immigrate?

 Today there is no Province of Alsace.
 Berg and Thal are located in Bas-Rhin (Lower Rhine), a province or department of France.

 Much of what has been researched and written about the early Feuersteins over the years has been incomplete and sometimes inaccurate.
 Early biographers of the family had little or no direct access to the Berg Church records.
-This led to mistakes such as placing the birth of the youngest child, Michael, in France rather than in America.
+This led to many mistakes.
 The following pages are intended to round out the story of the Feuersteins and their in-laws in the Berg und Thal Gemeinde (Parish).

-Except for a little background information, everything on this site comes from the records of the Berg Evangelical Lutheran Church.
+Except for a little background information, everything on this site comes from the records of the Berg Evangelical Lutheran Church or, more rarely, from nearby churches.
 These records are a gold mine of information.
 They have been reviewed from beginning to end, and an English language abstract of all the Feuerstein and Nonnenmacher records has been created by the webmaster.
 For more information about these records, leave a message in the guestbook.

 Later on this website, I refer to a fire in the Berg Church in 1712.
 This fire was in 1720 according to my only source, but it was described as being the reason that the Berg records don't go farther back.
 Since the records go back to 1712, I believe the fire happened then.
 (If you happen to visit Berg, see if you can find out for me.
 Thanks.)